Sunny with a High Near 86

 Today

-Sunny, with a high near 86.
-Breezy, with a light west southwest wind becoming west 10 to 15 mph in the morning.
-Winds could gust as high as 21 mph.
+Mostly sunny, with a high near 86.
+Calm wind becoming west northwest 5 to 8 mph in the afternoon.

 Tonight

-Partly cloudy, with a low around 55.
-West wind 5 to 7 mph.
+Mostly cloudy, with a low around 57.
+Southwest wind 7 to 9 mph.

 Saturday

-Isolated showers and thunderstorms after noon.
+A 20 percent chance of showers and thunderstorms after noon.
 Mostly sunny, with a high near 81.
-West wind 5 to 14 mph, with gusts as high as 20 mph.
-Chance of precipitation is 20%.
+Breezy, with a west wind 6 to 11 mph increasing to 12 to 17 mph in the afternoon.
+Winds could gust as high as 24 mph.

 Saturday Night

 Mostly clear, with a low around 51.
-West wind 6 to 14 mph, with gusts as high as 20 mph.
+Breezy, with a west wind 13 to 18 mph decreasing to 6 to 11 mph after midnight.
+Winds could gust as high as 24 mph.

 Sunday

-Sunny, with a high near 83.
-West wind 7 to 14 mph, with gusts as high as 21 mph.
+Sunny, with a high near 84.
+Breezy, with a west wind 6 to 15 mph, with gusts as high as 24 mph.

 Sunday Night